2.9.1 – Procedure – Academic Standing & Financial Aid Satisfactory Academic Progress

 All students with registered credits during a semester will be evaluated against the satisfactory academic progress standards at the end of the semester.
-Programs less than one year in length shall be evaluated at the midpoint of the program.
+Programs less than one year in length shall be evaluated at the end of the payment period.
 Minimum satisfactory progress requirements must be met after the completion of the 5th attempted credit.
 All credits attempted are included in the cumulative calculation.

-Non-standard classes shall be evaluated on the basis of the term or evaluation period in which they are scheduled.
+Non-standard classes shall be evaluated on the basis of the semester or payment period in which they are scheduled.

 Part 5: Failure to Meet Standards

 - Warning status.
 If at the end of the payment period a student has not met either the institution’s grade point average standard or required completion percentage standard, the institution shall allow that student to remain enrolled and retain his/her financial aid eligibility under a warning status for one payment period.

 - Reinstatement of students on warning status.
 If at the end of the warning period a student who has been on warning status has met both the institution’s cumulative grade point average and completion percentage status, the institution shall end the student’s warning status.

 - If a student on warning fails to meet the cumulative measures at the end of their warning period but achieves a 2.5 and 100% completion for that term, the stop out period may be waived and the student may appeal.

 Subpart B: Financial Aid and Academic Suspension of Students on Warning Status.
 If at the end of the warning period a student who has been on warning status has not met both the institution’s cumulative grade point average and completion percentage standards, the institution shall suspend the student immediately upon completion of the evaluation.